 - Build on your strengths: part-time hires, training staff, outreach, participant recruitment and recreation.

-- Create explicit roles and responsibilities for school and
+- Create explicit roles and responsibilities for school and city staff.

 - Co-train with school staff to build one program and shared ownership.

 - Know you’re a guest in the teachers’ classrooms and the principals’ schools.